madeline-stevens/coding-falcons-react/README.md

 - Udemy devconnector project github reop: https://github.com/bradtraversy/devconnector

-1.  cloned starter files from original coding falcons.
+1. Cloned starter files from original coding falcons.
 2.  npm i...express, babel, body-parser, jsonwebtoken, mongoose, passport, passport-jwt, validator
 3.  set up server.js with a port
 4.  nodemon
-5.  test port 5000 in browser
+5. Test port 5000 in browser
 6.  added "server": "nodemon server.js" to package.json but may be redundant of "watch": "nodemon server.js"
-7.  adding mlab mongodb string to config folder/keys file
+7. Adding mlab mongodb string to config folder/keys file
 8.  adding routes folder > api folder > profile.js (for bio, experience, social network links), users.js (for anything auth related- username, password) and a posts.js
 9. Adding app.use for each profile.js, users.js, posts.js within server.js
 10. Getting this error after running nodemon but that's because we haven't actually added the router to the three routes files: TypeError: Router.use() requires a middleware function but got a Object